 Ensuring that development allows for the protection of significant vegetation and/or planting around buildings and has minimal impact on roadside vegetation.

-Support the establishment of a Community Centre in Portarlington within an existing public building.
+Support the establishment of a Portarlington Community Hub.

-Support the provision of a new fire station at Portarlington.
+Support the redevelopment of the Country Fire Authority fire station.

 Support the integration of the Portarlington town centre and pier-foreshore area.

+Support the development of the development opportunity sites, as shown on on the Structure Plan Map, including:

-Support the development of a focal building at 22-34 Newcombe Street, Portarlington, to contain retail uses, tourist accommodation and tourism related activities.
+Development of a focal building at 22-34 Newcombe Street.

+Redevelopment of the rear of 40-42 NewcombStreet in a manner that is sympathetic to and maintains the heritage context of the site.

+Redevelopment of the block behind Newcomb Street and Fenwick Street to improve pedestrian connectivity by creating a two-way rear lane system and additional shop front activation.

 Support development in the Portarlington town centre incorporating accommodation uses above ground level retail floor space, where such development meets all parking and access requirements.